allisonyw/matser-thesis-better-embedding/README.md

 # Data

-Datasets as introduced in the theis can be found in the data file.
+Datasets as introduced in the thesis can be found in the data file.

 #